 We all know that scary feeling at the end of the month when your account hovers dangerously close to $0 and those dreaded overdraft fees loom large.
-That’s why we’ve compiled this complete guide to manage the financial burden of moving into your first apartment.

 Follow our lead to manage your apartment expenses like a pro and never see your account reach $0 again.

 - Why you should budget in the first place

 - What other housing costs you need to consider

 - How to budget your income and expenses

 Why you should budget in the first place

 Signing an apartment you can’t afford is risky, but it’s more common than you think, and the current economic climate can be particularly tricky for renters to navigate.
 Nationwide, median rents have surged 25% in the past five years, outpacing inflation, which went up 16% during the same period.